"sauce" in Spanish, is a notion where much and a few are under

 various kinds of Latin-American music and dance.
 What means it now

-precisely or what are the raises of the salsa.
+precisely or what are the roots of the salsa.

 Such as said before, "Salsa" means in Spanish "sauce".